-- Then start applying, if possible submitting your application before 3 October (18:00 UK time) for most music courses, or 15 January (18:00 UK time) for other courses.
+- Then start applying, if possible submitting your application before 1 October (18:00 UK time) for most music courses, or 29 January (18:00 UK time) for other courses.
+(Following UK COVID-19 restriction announcements the deadline for undergraduate applications has been extended from 15 January.)
 Exceptions can sometimes be made for international applicants though, or for postgraduate courses.
 Please check the conservatoires' websites for full details.

 - Look into finance and support for advice on course fees, funding and adjusting to conservatoire life.